Nominations for 2021-22 are due by May 20, 2022.

 Outstanding Staff Award

 The HHS Outstanding Staff Award recognizes and rewards a member of the staff in HHS who provides outstanding leadership and service to our school.
 Leadership and service are contributions made to HHS which go beyond the scope of normal responsibilities.
-Examples of leadership and service include, but are not limited to: service on university committees and humanitarian activities/recognition.
-Service may also include departmental, school, university, and/or professional roles.

 Each year, excellent students, majoring in a department of HHS are awarded nearly $300,000 in scholarships and awards.